ghostfaceuk/core-chameleon/README.md

 Please note that operators may also need to adjust their configuration files to close or change the port of any other overlapping services such as the public API used by any conflicting networks as this plugin only handles the P2P port.
 This is straightforward as these other ports are not hardcoded and may be changed without causing issues, unlike the P2P port in Core 2.6.

-## Installation and Updates
+## Installation

-**REMINDER: This is pre-release software and should not be used on any production-ready network or mainnet!**

-Core Chameleon includes a script that will automatically download the plugin, install Tor and configure your node to enable (or disable) the plugin.
-The same script will also install any updates that are released in future.
+Core Chameleon includes a script that will automatically download the plugin, install Tor and configure your node.
+Download it as follows:

-Download the script:

 ```
-curl -o install.sh https://raw.githubusercontent.com/alessiodf/core-chameleon/master/chameleon.sh
+curl -o chameleon.sh https://raw.githubusercontent.com/alessiodf/core-chameleon/master/chameleon.sh
 ```

-If you have installed ARK Core using the default installation script provided by ARK Ecosystem, execute the script with `bash ./install.sh`.
+If you have installed ARK Core using the default installation script provided by ARK Ecosystem, execute the script with `bash chameleon.sh --install`.
 If you have installed from Git (for example, via the ARK Deployer or Core Control program), execute the script by including the path to your Core installation.
-For example, in the case of nOS, run `bash ./install.sh /home/nos/nos-core`.
+For example, in the case of nOS, run `bash chameleon.sh --install /home/nos/nos-core`.

 This will install Tor and other dependencies (if they are not already installed), then download and install the latest version of the Core Chameleon plugin.
+If you are already using the Block Propagator plugin, the installation script will ask if you want to disable it.
+Core Chameleon supersedes Block Propagator, and the two plugins may clash if used together, so it is strongly recommended that you disable Block Propagator if it is present.

-Once complete, you should delete this file.
+Once the installation is complete, you should delete this file.

+## Updates, Configuration and Removal

-In future, you can check for any updates and enable or disable the plugin on demand by running `chameleon` or in the case of a Git-based installation, by also adding the path to Core, such as `chameleon /home/nos/nos-core`.
+Once installed, you can check for any updates and enable or disable the plugin on demand by running `chameleon` and specifying the action you want, for example `chameleon --update`.
+Valid actions are listed below:

-Remember to restart your node's processes (`core` or the `forger` and `relay` combination) when you reconfigure the plugin.
+`--enable`: Enables Core Chameleon in your Core configuration.

+`--disable`: Disables Core Chameleon in your Core configuration.

+`--install`: Installs Core Chameleon (for example, if you have multiple installations of Core and wish to install another copy of Core Chameleon in another path).

+`--remove`: Removes Core Chameleon.

+`--update`: Updates Core Chameleon to the latest version.

+In the case of a Git-based installation, you must also add the path to Core after the action, such as `chameleon --update /home/nos/nos-core`.

 ## Manual Configuration